 Deploy ack-virtual-node in an ACK cluster

 - A managed Kubernetes cluster or dedicated Kubernetes cluster is created.
-For more information, see Create a cluster of ACK Managed Edition.
+For more information, see Create a managed kubernetes cluster.

 - ECI is activated.
 You can log on to the ECI console to activate ECI.

-- The region where the cluster is deployed must be supported by ECI.
-To view supported regions and zones, go to the ECI console.
+- The region where the created cluster is deployed must be supported by ECI.
+To view the supported regions and zones, go to the ECI console.

 - Log on to the ACK console.

 - In the left-side navigation pane, choose .